Chiang Kai-shek: Rule

-Some have classified his rule as fascist.
-The New Life Movement initiated by Chiang was based upon Confucianism, mixed with Christianity, nationalism and authoritarianism that have some similarities to fascism.
-Frederic Wakeman suggested that the New Life Movement was "Confucian fascism".
-Under Chiang's rule, there also existed the Blue Shirts Society, which was largely modelled on those of the Blackshirts in the National Fascist Party and the Sturmabteilung of the Nazi Party.
+Some academics and historians have classified Chiang's rule as fascist.
+The New Life Movement, initiated by Chiang, was based upon Confucianism mixed with Christianity, nationalism, and authoritarianism that have some similarities to fascism, which some historians alleged was an imitation of Nazism.
+Frederic Wakeman argued that the New Life Movement was "Confucian fascism".
+Chiang also sponsored the creation of the Blue Shirts Society, in conscious imitation of the Blackshirts in the Italian National Fascist Party and the Sturmabteilung of the Nazi Party.
 Its ideology was to expel foreign (Japanese and Western) imperialists from China and to crush communism.
-Close Sino-German ties also promoted cooperation between the Kuomintang and the Weimar German government and later Hitler's Nazi regime.
-Mao Zedong once derogatorily compared Chiang to Adolf Hitler, referring to Chiang as the "Führer of China".
-However, Chiang repeatedly attacked his enemies such as the Empire of Japan as fascistic and ultra-militaristic.
-The Sino-German relationship also rapidly deteriorated as Germany failed to pursue detente between China and Japan, which led to the outbreak of the Second Sino-Japanese War.
-China later declared war on fascist countries, including Germany, Italy, and Japan, as part of Declarations of war during World War II.
+Close ties with Nazi Germany also gave the Nationalist government access to German military and economic assistance during the mid-1930s.
+In a 1935 speech, Chiang stated that "fascism is what China now most needs" and described fascism as the stimulant for a declining society.
+Mao once derogatorily compared Chiang to Adolf Hitler, referring to him as the "Führer of China".
+Sino-German relations rapidly deteriorated as Germany grew closer to Japan and almost completely broke down when Japan launched a full-scale invasion of China in 1937, which Germany failed to mediate.
+However, China, throughout the 1930s, refrained from declaring war on the Axis powers, including Germany and Italy.
+China also did not formerly declare war Japan until after the attack on Pearl Harbor in December 1941, which led to it officially declaring war on Japan, Germany, and Italy.

-Chinese Communists and many conservative anti-communist writers have argued that Chiang was pro-capitalism based on the alliance thesis (the alliance between Chiang and the capitalists to purge the communist and leftist elements in Shanghai, as well as in the resulting Chinese Civil War).
-However, Chiang also antagonized the capitalists of Shanghai, often attacking them and confiscating their capital and assets for the use of the government, even while he denounced and fought against communists.
-Critics have labeled this as "bureaucratic capitalism".
+Chinese Communists and many conservative anti-communist writers have argued that Chiang was pro-capitalist based on the alliance thesis (the alliance between Chiang and the capitalists to purge the communist and the leftist elements in Shanghai, as well as in the resulting civil war).
+However, Chiang also antagonized the capitalists of Shanghai by often attacking them and confiscating their capital and assets for government use even while he denounced and fought against communists.
+Critics have called that "bureaucratic capitalism".
 Historian Parks M. Coble argues that the phrase "bureaucratic capitalism" is too simplistic to adequately characterize this phenomenon.
-Instead he says, the regime weakened all social forces so that the government could pursue policies without being responsible nor responsive to any outside political groups.
+Instead, he says, the regime weakened all social forces so that the government could pursue policies without being responsible nor responsive to any outside political groups.
 By defeating any potential challenge to its power, government officials could amass sizable fortunes.
-With this motive, Chiang cracked down pro-communist worker and peasant organizations, as well as rich Shanghai capitalists.
-Chiang also continued the rhethoric of the anti-capitalist Sun Yat-sen and directed Kuomintang media to openly attack the capitalists and capitalism.
-He supported government controlled industries instead.
-Parks M. Coble says that this rhethoric had no impact on governmental policy and that its use was to prevent the capitalists from claiming legitimacy within the party or society, and to control them and their wealth.
+With that motive, Chiang cracked down pro-communist worker and peasant organizations, as well as rich Shanghai capitalists.
+Chiang also continued the anti-capitalist rhetoric of Sun Yat-sen and directed the Kuomintang media to attack the capitalists and capitalism openly.
+He supported government-controlled industries instead.
+Coble says that the rhetoric had no impact on governmental policy and that its use was to prevent the capitalists from claiming legitimacy within the party or society and to control them and their wealth.